 Neil, for example, wants to use content to grow his personal brand and to share his own stories.
 In that case, growing his team doesn’t make much sense.
 Content creators aren’t mind readers, so the time he’d spend telling his stories to them is time he might as well spend just writing his own content in the first place.

-In my case, I’m trying to build not just my personal brand, but the brands for Single Grain and Clickflow.
+In my case, I’m trying to build not just my personal brand, but the brand of Single Grain.
 I have to be able to scale, because there’s no way I could handle the volume of content needed for all of these different campaigns on my own.

 You might fall somewhere in between.
 One of the best ways to figure out what you’re trying to build is to look at your competitors.
 Who’s doing content really well?
 Whose name do you keep seeing pop up everywhere you want yours to be?
 You can learn a lot from what they’re doing.